Gia12345/ETL-Big-Data-Projects/README.md

-# Case-study-from-fellowship-Big-Data
+# ETL Big data projects from fellowship
-# SQL, Sqoop, Hive, Oozie, Visualization in Hive
+# SQL, Sqoop, Hive, Oozie, and Visualization in Hive